LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/Introduction/onboarding.md

 {: .notice}
 **Authorization** - Unless specifically indicated, the authorization mechanism used is a Bearer (oAuth2).
 Otherwise, it is an AppKey (oAuth1).

-1) **Log into LiveEngage** using the [Login Service API](login-service-api-methods-user-login.html).
+1) **Log into Conversational Cloud** using the [Login Service API](login-service-api-methods-user-login.html).
 Provide a username and password (for an administrator user) and receive an authorization token (Bearer) in return.
 Use this token as your authorization header for any request requiring a bearer in the future.

 2) **Domain** - Unless mentioned otherwise, domain refers to the MTLS domain.
 To get the domain, you can make a simple call to the CSDS endpoint (GET method).
 For example: